 How to Give CPR to a Baby or Child who isn’t Breathing

-CPR is one of the key areas of first aid that many people are still confused by.
+CPR is one of the key areas of first aid that still confuss many people.
 What does it mean?
 How do you do it?
 When is it needed?
-As a first aid trainer and trained nurse, I know just how vital those first minutes can be, so here’s a quick rundown of everything you need to know.
+As a first aid trainer and trained nurse, I know just how vital those first minutes can be.
+So here’s a quick rundown of everything you need to know.

 CPR stands for Cardio, Pulmonary Resuscitation and covers the stages that should be used if someone is unconscious and not breathing.